 - Growths in the ear canal

-Other illness or allergies are usually the primary cause of the problem.
-Additionally, ear infections that begin in the outer ear can progress into the middle or inner ear if left unchecked.
-Successful long-term treatment of an ear infection requires addressing the primary cause of the infection and any secondary responses.
+Another illness or allergies are usually the primary cause of the problem.
+Additionally, ear infections that begin in the outer ear can progress into the middle or inner ear, if left unchecked.
+Successful long-term treatment of an ear infection requires addressing the primary cause of the infection.

 There are a host of antibiotics to choose from when it comes to treating a dog's ear infection.
 The type of drug chosen depends on what type of infection the dog has.
-Many medications contain an antibiotic combined with a steroid and antifungal.
+Many medications contain an antibiotic combined with an antifungal and steroid.

 - Otomax is a combination ointment, combining the antibiotic gentamicin with the antifungal clotrimazole and the steroid betamethasone.

-- Tresaderm is composed of the antifungal thiabendazole combined with neomycin as an antibiotic and the steroid dexamethasone, administered as drops.
+- Tresaderm is composed of the antifungal thiabendazole combined with neomycin as an antibioticsteroid dexamethasone, administered as drops.

-- Mometamax is an ointment containing gentamicin combined with clotrimazole and the steroid mometasone.
+- Mometamax is an ointment containing gentamicin with clotrimazole and the steroid, mometasone.